-Figure 2.
-States of health in the decision model.
-Each square represents a state of health.
-Straight arrows represent the changes that may occur during each month.
-Curved arrows mean that the patient may remain in the same state of health.
-Sarasin et al. (23)

 A major advantage of Markov models is that they account for time dependency and can model changing probabilities over time.
-Therefore, Markov models are eligible to analyze chronic and complex conditions and clinical matters (24) such as the transplant field relatively quickly and easily (13).
+Therefore, Markov models are eligible to analyze chronic and complex conditions and clinical matters [24] such as the transplant field relatively quickly and easily [13].
 The important limitation of Markov models is the ‘Markov property’, also called ‘Markov assumption’, which assumes that the transition probabilities only depend on the current health status but not on the past history.
-Moreover, the Markov assumption might over-simplify the nature of disease as it handles patient cohorts homogenously(18).
+Moreover, the Markov assumption might over-simplify the nature of disease as it handles patient cohorts homogenously [18].
 For higher resolution in this regard, an alternative approach which known as patient leveled simulation can be applied.

 Patient level simulation (Microsimulation)

 The microsimulation model is featured by ‘individual sampling’ which means to simulate one individual at a time, rather than the whole cohort.

-Perkins et al. (25) developed a Markov based microsimulation model to compare results under the present liver allocation policy in the United States (Figure 3).
+Perkins et al [25] developed a Markov based microsimulation model to compare results under the present liver allocation policy in the United States (Figure 3).
 This model simulates how each patient proceeds through the model with the chance of multiple parallel events.
 One individual case is randomly selected from all patients.
 The initial state is ’alive’.
 Patients can enter other states based on fixed transition probabilities which simulate events in one cycle (three months in this study), until reaching the state ‘death’.
 This study modeled the changes of the allocation policy which demonstrated the survival benefit for the patients who has a MELD score ≤14 from transplantation, among the highly diverse patient population in the waiting list.
 The results appear more reliable than models based on aggregated data and could also be validated.

-Figure 3 Simple example of a Markov microsimulation model.
-Perkins et al. (25)

-The advantages of microsimulation models are flexibility in regard to different patterns of disease processes and intervention, because models keep track with each individual’s history (19).
+The advantages of microsimulation models are flexibility in regard to different patterns of disease processes and intervention, because models keep track with each individual’s history [19].
 Moreover, it can be useful when accumulating the history of each patient to determine the different transitions, costs and health benefit.
 However, there are also disadvantages in using microsimulation: First, outcome effective determinants in patients’ history demand more detailed data which challenge simply structured database research.
 Secondly, the simulation and computation of patient level simulation are time consuming.
 Consequentially, the uncertainty assessment is not flexible when compare with other types of decision analytic models.

 Discrete event simulations

-Discrete event simulations (DES) can represent the competition for resources and investigate the changes in stochastic systems (26, 27), and are mainly used to evaluate health care systems.
-The capacity and utility of allocation systems have previously been assessed before and after policy changes (28–31).
-Another example reported by Shechter et al. (26) is a biologically based discrete-event simulation model which represented the biological progression of end stage liver disease (ESLD) and examined the impact of changing allocation policies on this issue.
+Discrete event simulations (DES) can represent the competition for resources and investigate the changes in stochastic systems [26, 27], and are mainly used to evaluate health care systems.
+The capacity and utility of allocation systems have previously been assessed before and after policy changes [28–31].
+Another example reported by Shechter et al [26] is a biologically based discrete-event simulation model which represented the biological progression of end stage liver disease (ESLD) and examined the impact of changing allocation policies on this issue.
 The model was comprised of five modules: the patient generator, organ generator, pre-transplant natural history, matching algorithm, and post-transplant survival (Figure 4).
 DES allows different module run independently, as this study shows, pre-transplant history and allocation policy stand parallel and patients have individual attributes which may influence the pathway as well as the costs and outcome.
-Unlike patient level simulation models, DES is appropriate to model situations where constraints on resources could affect treatment options (15, 32).
+Unlike patient level simulation models, DES is appropriate to model situations where constraints on resources could affect treatment options [15, 32].